Fixing Tech’s Gender Gap: 10 Questions with Author Therese Huston

 With male leaders outnumbering women four to one, the tech industry has notoriously been a gentleman’s club.
 Still, more and more women are “leaning in” and finding their places at the table in technology and science.
 But are their voices equally valued?
-Sadly, no.

 “When it comes to decision-making and leadership, men are from Mars, and women are from a less respected part of Mars,” Huston says.
 The author of How Women Decide: What’s True, What’s Not, and What Strategies Spark the Best Choices, Huston shares her insights on challenges facing women in tech — and how we can all do better to make sure every voice is heard.